Python-SIP/sip/sphinx/directives.rst

 full signature) when it fails to match a set of arguments to any function or method overload.

+.. versionadded:: 4.13

+The format may either be ``"raw"`` or ``"deindented"``.
+If it is not specified then the value specified by any :directive:`%DefaultDocstringFormat` directive is used.

+If the format is ``"raw"`` then the docstring is used as it appears in the specification file.

+If the format is ``"deindented"`` then any leading spaces common to all non-blank lines of the docstring are removed.

 For example::

     class Klass